310mc/https-310mc.github.io-tl/source/_posts/do_the_norm.md

 {% endbubble %}

 ## Translation Notes
-[^1]: A radio Rei and Kaoru were part of in this story.

-[^2]: Aira is roommates with Rei and Eichi post-main story, so that might be the reason why.
+[^1]: Aira is roommates with Rei and Eichi post-main story, so that might be the reason why.

-[^3]: Ryuseitai-M = Morisawa, the unit under StarPro.
+[^2]: Ryuseitai-M = Morisawa, the unit under StarPro.
 Ryuseitai-N = Nagumo, the unit within Yumenosaki.